Let’s face it; North Carolina probably isn’t your first choice when you are debating about where to spend your next holiday.

 Relax in Asheville or Watch for Celebrities

 Asheville is popular among the rich and famous.
-In fact, some people travel to Asheville just to go celebrity spotting.
-Famous names like Dave Chappelle and Colin Farrell have often been spotted in Asheville.
+Some people travel to Asheville just to go on celebrity spotting.
+Someone has often spotted famous names like Dave Chappelle and Colin Farrell in Asheville.
 The surrounding area has also been in a lot of movies including the Last of the Mohicans, Dirty Dancing, and the Hunger Games.

 However, there is much more to the city than that.
-From the stage to the street graffiti Asheville is known as for its incredible art.
-The city is filled with spa’s and offers a relaxing atmosphere.
-However, a huge perk of Ashevilleis it is budget friendly so that visiting won’t break the bank.
+From the stage to the street graffiti, we know Asheville for its incredible art.
+They fill the city with spas and offers a relaxing atmosphere.
+However, a huge perk of Asheville is it is budget friendly so that visiting won’t break the bank.

 Escape the Weather in Charlotte

 Beer is not the only thing NC has going for it.
-The city has a world-class food scene including some of the best barbecue you will ever eat in your life.
+The city has a world-class food scene, including some of the best barbecues you will ever eat in your life.
 I know almost every article with the title “Reasons to Visit _” talks about food.
 However, North Carolina is different.

-The have had a food revolution with pop-up restaurants bistros offering new styles and flavors of the cuisine.
-The food in North Carolina has become so popular that it has been written about in the New York Times, and the state is one of the top places to indulge in food in the country.
+They have had a food revolution with pop-up restaurant bistros offering new styles and flavors of cuisine.
+The food in North Carolina has become so popular that I have written it about in the New York Times, and the state is one of the top places to indulge in food in the country.

 Best Places to Visit in North Carolina

 North Carolina is rich with a variety of attractions, from the mountains to the coast.
-The state is home to a number of popular destinations that draw visitors from all over the world.
+The state is home to several popular destinations that draw visitors from all over the world.
 When planning your visit to North Carolina, keep in mind that this state is often referred to as “The Old North State,” and it offers plenty of history and heritage.

-Asheville is known as one of America’s top destinations for art, music and culture; however, it also offers many other things to do like hiking in the Blue Ridge Mountains or exploring Biltmore Estate.
-Asheville is a great place for families because there are lots of things for kids to do such as visiting the Discovery Place Nature Center or taking a ride on The Great Smoky Mountains Express Train at Biltmore Village Shops.
+We know Asheville as one of America’s top destinations for art, music, and culture; however, it also offers many other things to do, like hiking in the Blue Ridge Mountains or exploring Biltmore Estate.
+Asheville is a great place for families because there are lots of things for kids to do, such as visiting the Discovery Place Nature Center or taking a ride on The Great Smoky Mountains Express Train at Biltmore Village Shops.

 The Outer Banks

-If you love nature and outdoor activities, then the Outer Banks is the place for you.
-The Outer Banks is known for its beaches, but there are plenty of other things to do as well.
+If you love nature and outdoor activities, then Outer Banks is the place for you.
+Like Beaches in Seattle we know the Outer Banks for its beaches, but there are plenty of other things to do as well.
 You can go fishing or crabbing on one of the many boats available for rent or charter.